In cooperation with the United States Holocaust Memorial Museum and HBO, Teaching Tolerance is pleased to present the Oscar-winning documentary One

 Accompanying online teacher resources encourage thoughtful classroom discussion about a historical topic that is particularly difficult to teach and comprehend.
 Gerda Weissmann Klein’s account of surviving the Holocaust reduces the distance of both time and geography, making the topic more accessible to students.
 It also places the responsibility of remembering not solely on the shoulders of one woman, but on us all.

-This educational film and teachers’ guide deepen students’ understanding of the Holocaust and draw connections to students’ lives by asking enduring questions such as:
+This educational film deepens students’ understanding of the Holocaust and draws connections to students’ lives by asking enduring questions such as: